lennythecreator/Flixster/README.md

 Submitted by: **Lenny Uwaeme**

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixster** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **4** hours spent in total